open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 filter, timeout).
 [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose the return value type, or do not return anything.

+### Shutdown

+This method provides a way for the `MetricReader` to do any cleanup required.

+`Shutdown` MUST be called only once for each `MetricReader` instance.
+After the call to `Shutdown`, subsequent invocations to `Collect` are not allowed.
+SDKs SHOULD return some failure for these calls, if possible.

+`Shutdown` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

+`Shutdown` SHOULD complete or abort within some timeout. `Shutdown` CAN be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide if they want to make the shutdown timeout configurable.

 ### Periodic exporting MetricReader

 This is an implementation of the `MetricReader` which collects metrics based on